Skip to content

 01Gauss for E is a source law: positive enclosed charge gives outward net electric flux, negative enclosed charge gives inward net electric flux, and zero enclosed charge removes the net source term.

-02Gauss for B is a closure law: magnetic patterns can strengthen or weaken locally, but the net magnetic flux through a closed surface still stays zero because magnetic field lines loop back.
+02Gauss for B is a closure law: magnetic patterns can be strong locally, but the net magnetic flux through a closed surface still stays zero because magnetic field lines loop back.

 03Faraday's law says changing magnetic flux creates a circulating electric field.
-The response is about change, not about whether a magnetic field is merely present.
+A magnetic field that is merely present is not enough.

-04Ampere-Maxwell says magnetic circulation can come from conduction current or from a changing electric field, so current is not the only magnetic source term in the loop story.
+04Ampere-Maxwell says magnetic circulation can come from conduction current or from a changing electric field, so wire current is not the only source term in the loop story.

-05When changing electric and magnetic fields both stay active together, Maxwell's equations explain why electricity, magnetism, and light belong to one unified field picture.
+05When changing electric and magnetic fields both stay active together, Maxwell's equations explain how electricity, magnetism, and light fit into one unified field picture.

 Frozen walkthrough